 Jews have contributed some 25 percent of recent notable human-intellectual accomplishment in the modern period.4

 Therein are God’s specific guidelines for either national prosperity or else national disgorgement.
-To reject the clear instruction of Leviticus 18:22 which states: “You shall not lie with a male as one lies with a female; it is an abomination” and instead reward those who practice such things with the governmentally endowed privileges associated with marital status is to choose a path toward extinction similar to the Canaanites.
-It is foolish for the highest court of our land to even ponder turning its back on Leviticus!
-May we instead, in understanding its message for today, choose the path of prosperity via obedience.
+To reject the clear instruction of Leviticus 18:22 which states, “‘You shall not lie with a male as one lies with a female; it is an abomination,’” and instead reward those who practice such things with the governmentally endowed privileges associated with marital status is to choose a path toward extinction like the Canaanites.
+For the highest court of our land to have turned its back on Leviticus is foolish!
+In understanding its message for today, may we instead choose the path of prosperity via obedience.
 All members of the government, the executive, legislative, and judicial branches, be ye warned herein by what God says to you today via His Word:

-States Wenham, “the order of the laws of Leviticus 18-20 is significant.
-These chapters set out the foundation principles of social morality.”
-Wenham goes on to quote Hertz to make his point:
+States Wenham, “the order of the laws of Leviticus 18–20 is significant.
+These chapters set out the foundation principles of social morality.”7 Wenham goes on to quote Hertz to make his point:

-The first place among these [chapters 18 to 20] is given to the institution of marriage…. the cornerstone of all human society…. any violation of the sacred character of marriage is deemed a heinous offence, calling down the punishment of Heaven both upon the offender and the society that condones the offence.7
+The first place among these [chapters 18 to 20] is given to the institution of marriage … the cornerstone of all human society. … [A]ny violation of the sacred character of marriage is deemed a heinous offence, calling down the punishment of Heaven both upon the offender and the society that condones the offence.8

-That is a profoundly sobering truth!
+What a profoundly sobering truth!
 Hear ye, hear ye!
-This is by far the most relevant application of the book today for Public Servants.
-Executives, legislators and judicials: Obey ye today the precepts of the Lord or experience His wrath and thee be spewed out of the land!
+This denunciation is by far the most relevant application of the book today for public servants.
+Executives, legislators, and judicials, obey ye today the precepts of the Lord or experience His wrath and thee be spewed out of the land!
 This is the application; this is a profoundly serious moment in our history.

 Now that I have made my crux point from the book, let’s continue with an overall understanding and survey of Leviticus.
 May God give you greater comprehension, understanding, heart growth, and conviction as you study what follows.